LITERACY AND NUMERACY CATCH-UP PREMIUM

 → To reduce the attainment gap between the highest and lowest achieving students nationally.

-→ Appointing a member of staff to support, track and monitor the progress of these students;
+→ Appointing a senior leader to support, track and monitor the progress of these students;

 → Ensuring a continued commitment to the whole school numeracy and literacy policy across all subject areas;

-→ Using the Accelerated Reader Program as an intervention tool to improve student engagement and support students with low reading ages;
+→ Continue using the Accelerated Reader Program as an intervention tool to improve student engagement and support students with low reading ages; and

 → Ensure continued provision of Rise and Read facility as an intervention tool to support students with low reading ages four mornings a week.